 A study by the Boston Consulting Group summarized in the Harvard Business Review found "that companies with above-average total diversity had both 19% higher innovation revenues and 9% higher earnings before income and taxes margins, on average.
 The presence of enabling conditions for diversity — such as fair employment practices, participative leadership, top management support, and open communications — is worth up to 12.9% in innovation revenue."

-What is equity in DEI and why does it matter?
+What is equity in DEIB and why does it matter?

 Without equity, diversity offers a company little more than an image boost.